opentrading-net/opentrading-net.github.io/personal/david-regan/van-build.md

 ![Heater bench test](images/Heater.mp4)

+I also bought an [8l Electric Coolbox] from Halfords.
+This uses an electric heat pump to cool or heat items.
+It takes quite a bit of power (3A) so can't be run continuously but it's a good compromise to run it whilst driving and then a for a few hours when necessary.
+It fitted nicely between the front driving and passenger seat and made a useful cup holder!

 There was obviously quite a few electrical bits and bobs (wiring, fuse panel etc.) but that's about it.
 The last thing we bought were fitted [Thermal reflective blinds].
 These work really well and give insulation in winter and reduce the heat in the Summer.

 It's been a really fun project fitting out the van - an interesting mix of metal, wood and electrical work with basic automotive engineering.
 Like all things, version two will be better but so far we're pleased with the end result.